Two Can Play That Game (film)

-Two Can Play That Game is a 2001 American romantic comedy film written and directed by Mark Brown and starring Vivica A. Fox and Morris Chestnut.
+Two Can Play That Game is a 2001 American romantic comedy film written and directed by Mark Brown and starring Vivica A. Fox and Morris Chestnut, with Anthony Anderson, Wendy Raquel Robinson, Tamala Jones, Bobby Brown, and Gabrielle Union in supporting roles.
+The film was released on September 7, 2001, received generally unfavorable reviews from critics, and grossed $22 million against a $13 million budget.

 Plot

 Shante Smith (Vivica A. Fox) is a woman who gives advice on how to keep a man in check.
 Her ideals are challenged when her man, an attorney, named Keith Fenton (Morris Chestnut), threatens to stray.
 Smith is a well-educated woman who feels that when it comes to men and their tricks, she knows them all.

 On the other end, Shante’s boyfriend Keith is being led by his friend Tony (Anthony Anderson), who thinks he knows all the tricks that women play.
 When Shanté's boyfriend, Keith, is caught red-handed stepping out with a co worker, Shanté institutes her "Ten Day Plan" to get her man in line.
 The battle soon begins, though at the conclusion of the movie, Shante and Keith get back together.